-1. [It is unlawful for a] Except as otherwise provided in this section, a manufacturer [to] shall not import for profit, sell or offer for sale in this State any cosmetic for which the manufacturer knew or reasonably should have known that animal testing was conducted or contracted by or on behalf of the manufacturer or any supplier of the manufacturer if the animal testing was conducted on or after January 1, 2020.
+manufacturer knew or reasonably should have known that animal testing was conducted or contracted by or on behalf of the manufacturer or any supplier of the manufacturer if the animal testing was conducted on or after January 1,

-- 2. The prohibition in subsection 1 does not apply to animal testing that is conducted: - (a) To comply with a requirement of a federal or state regulatory agency if: - (1) The cosmetic or ingredient in the cosmetic which is tested is in wide use and cannot be replaced by another ingredient which is capable of performing a similar function: - (2) A specific human health problem relating to the cosmetic or ingredient is substantiated and the need to conduct animal testing is justified and supported by a detailed protocol for research that is proposed as the basis for the evaluation of the cosmetic or ingredient; and - (3) There does not exist a method of testing other than animal testing that is accepted for the relevant purpose by the federal or state regulatory agency. - (b) To comply with a requirement of a regulatory agency of a foreign jurisdiction, if no evidence derived from such testing was relied upon to substantiate the safety of a cosmetic sold within this State by the manufacturer. - (c) On any product or ingredient in the cosmetic subject to the requirements of Subchapter V of the Federal Food, Drug, and Cosmetic Act, 21 U.S.C. §§ 351 et seq. - (d) For purposes unrelated to cosmetics pursuant to a requirement of a federal, state or foreign regulatory agency, if no evidence derived from such testing was relied upon to substantiate the safety of a cosmetic sold within this State by the manufacturer.
-A manufacturer is not prohibited from reviewing, assessing or retaining evidence from animal testing which is conducted pursuant to this paragraph. - 3.
-This section does not apply to:
+The prohibition in subsection 1 does not apply to animal testing that is conducted:

+(a) To comply with a requirement of a federal or state regulatory agency if:

+(1) The cosmetic or ingredient in the cosmetic which is tested is in wide use and cannot be replaced by another ingredient which is capable of performing

+(2) A specific human health problem relating to the cosmetic or ingredient is substantiated and the need to conduct animal testing is justified and supported by a detailed protocol for research that is proposed as the basis for the evaluation of the cosmetic or ingredient; and

+(3) There does not exist a method of testing other than animal testing that is accepted for the relevant purpose by the federal or state regulatory agency. (b) To comply with a requirement of a regulatory agency of a foreign jurisdiction, if no evidence derived from such testing was relied upon to substantiate the safety of a cosmetic sold within this State by the manufacturer.

+(c) On any product or ingredient in the cosmetic subject to the requirements of Subchapter V of the Federal Food, Drug, and Cosmetic Act, 21 U.S.C. §§ 351 et seq.

+(d) [For] Except as otherwise provided in this paragraph, for purposes unrelated to cosmetics pursuant to a requirement of a federal, state or foreign regulatory agency [...if] provided that no evidence derived from such testing was relied upon to substantiate the safety of a cosmetic sold within this State by the manufacturer.
+[A manufacturer is not prohibited from reviewing, assessing or retaining evidence from animal testing which is conducted pursuant to this paragraph.]
+If evidence from such testing was relied upon for that purpose, the prohibition in subsection 1 does not apply if:

+(1) Documentary evidence exists of the intent of the test which was unrelated to cosmetics: and

+(2) The ingredient that was the subject of the testing has been used for purposes unrelated to cosmetics for not less than 12 months before the earliest date of the testing.

+3. This section does not apply to:

+(a) A cosmetic if the cosmetic in its final form was tested on animals before January 1, 2020, even if the cosmetic is manufactured on or after that date; [or]

+(b) An ingredient in a cosmetic if the ingredient was sold in this State and was tested on animals before January 1, 2020, even if the ingredient is manufactured on or after that date $\{\cdot,\cdot\}$; or

+(c) A manufacturer of cosmetics that reviews, assesses or retains evidence obtained from animal testing.